Thekorzeremi/OSW/README.md

-# OSW - Open Source Workspaces
+# YOWIH - Your Own Workspace Independently Host
 Open-source suite of workspace apps.
 Backend made in NodeJS and Apps made in Flutter.
 ## Needed
 - Nodemon